- Suspicious

 I was called by this number.
 A voicemail message was left, asking me to press 1 if I was Australian, or 2 if Chinese.
 Choosing 1 only brought the message back to the beginning prompt (endlessly).
 I'm labeling it spam and blocking it.

-I did not answer the call, but they left a voicemail in Chinese.
-I have no idea what they were saying.
+Didn't answer, they left a voicemail in Chinese, have no idea what they said